jallouis/LemonWay/readme.txt

 ## Author and purpose
-This project is developped by Jérémy ALLOUIS in the context of a technical recruiting test.
+This project is developped by JÃ©rÃ©my ALLOUIS in the context of a technical recruiting test.
 March 2020.